Flodur871/win-vitual-mediakeys/README.md

 # windows-virtual-media-keys
-A python script made for keyboards without built in media keys in order to control apps such as spotify, groove music, etc...
+The following is a python script made for keyboards like mine that came without built in media controls which are used to control  music players such as spotify or groove music easily and conviently.

+# List of commands

 <table>
         <thead>